 It's a narrow approach, yet Cloutier said he worries some advocates think that Laura's Law will clean up the streets or somehow eliminate homelessness.
 While there is an overlap between homelessness and mental illness, most will not qualify.

 "For policy makers or the public who think AOT is going to solve homelessness, that's not how it works," he said.
 "The problem with homelessness is much more complicated than what a program like this can actually do."

-California's new law requires Santa Clara County officials to decide whether to opt into Laura's Law by July 1, reviving a debate that has spanned nearly two decades.
-The county has long held that assisted outpatient treatment is redundant and that existing programs reach far more people than Laura's Law ever could.
+The law, AB 1976, requires Santa Clara County officials to decide whether to opt into Laura's Law by July 1, reviving a debate that has spanned nearly two decades.
+Santa Clara County has long held that assisted outpatient treatment is redundant and that existing programs reach far more people than Laura's Law ever could.
 In a report last month, county behavioral health staff also suggested that people of color could be disproportionately subjected to court-mandated treatment, which has been the subject to scrutiny in New York.

 Eggman said claims of possible inequity don't hold water.

 "I think the data shows the majority of people who have been treated are Caucasian men between the age of 26 and 46," she said.
 "The data doesn't hold up to the emotional argument."

 Becky Moskowitz, an attorney with the Law Foundation of Silicon Valley, said it's the treatment services that assisted outpatient treatment provides — rather than the compulsory element — that leads to all the positive results reported out of counties like San Francisco and San Mateo and that county supervisors should not confuse the two.
 At a Feb.
 17 committee meting, she argued that those with mental illness would be better served by stable housing, which is a key part of the recovery process.